Nishtha211106/Diabetes_analysis/README.md

-# Diabetes_analysis
+# Diabetes analysis using ML
-A Machine Learning project that predicts whether a person has diabetes based on medical features like Glucose, Insulin, BMI, Blood Pressure and more.
+It is a Machine Learning project that predicts whether a person has diabetes based on medical features like Glucose, Insulin, BMI, Blood Pressure and more.

 Dataset: Pima Indians Diabetes Dataset from Kaggle Concepts Used: